How to Export and Import Global Restrictions

 Exporting and importing global restrictions are new features debuting in version 2.0!

-The best time to export restrictions is when you need to have a quick backup copy.
-That can save time because you don’t need to restore your entire site.
-All you have to do is import your backup copy or restrictions.
+An excellent example of exporting restrictions is when you need to make a quick backup copy.
+That can save time because you don’t need to restore your entire site just to restore a restriction.
+All you have to do is import the backup copy that you exported earlier.

 Be careful if you export restrictions and import them to a different site.
 If that site isn’t identical to the original site you exported from, you’ll have mismatches with your user roles, redirect URLs, metadata (e.g., tags and categories), and content.